madhavgupta2775/Random_project_in_django/readme.md

     -> Comments

+        -> no redirects/page refresh needed, requests are sent in the background

         -> author

         -> time since posted

         -> currently not threaded, though threaded comments are in development.

+        -> Update

-        -> Update and Delete featurs are also in development.
+        -> Delete ( Currently in development )

     -> memo properties